 Ultimately, attackers end up using Ryuk to encrypt and demand ransom.
 Ryuk is very different than your average spray-and-pray automated ransomware.
 Ryuk is custom designed for manual control of smaller volume operations, involving the most crucial assets of the organization identified by attackers over the course of months and up to a year in some cases.

-If you would like to learn more, please register for our upcoming webinar as we take apart TEMP.Mixmaster attacks, including the 2 main pieces of malware TrickBot and Ryuk.
+If you would like to learn more, check out our on-demand webinar where we take apart TEMP.Mixmaster attacks, including the 2 main pieces of malware TrickBot and Ryuk.

-In addition, we’ll be sharing many techniques for detection of this kind of attack – there are plenty of events in the Security Log, Sysmon and Powershell logs if you know what to look for.
+In addition, we share many techniques for detection of this kind of attack – there are plenty of events in the Security Log, Sysmon and Powershell logs if you know what to look for.
 And we’ll review what you can do to prevent and slow down attackers.
 Using PowerShell Security features like Constrained Language Mode and much more.
-Jeff Warren, General Manager of Products, at STEALTHbits Technologies is doing much of the research for this event and will present as well.
-Jeff really knows AD security and the Windows Security Log and will include a live demo of Empire in action during our presentation as well as show how we can detect and help mitigate it.
-Register now.

 Randy Franklin Smith is an internationally recognized expert on the security and control of Windows and Active Directory security who specializes in Windows and Active Directory security.
 He performs security reviews for clients ranging from small, privately held firms to Fortune 500 companies, national, and international organizations.
 His certifications include: